turbopelican/turbopelican/README.md

 You can learn more about Pelican [here](https://getpelican.com).

+It is also possible to add a GitHub Page website to an *existing* repository using the `turbopelican adorn` command, which works similarly to the `turbopelican init` command.

 ### Configuration

 Pelican still targets Python 3.9, which does not bundle built-in support for